na-yusuke/DmmEikaiwa2GoogleCalendar/README.md

 $ npm install
 ```

-### 3. Setup clasp
+### 3. Setup clasp (Google Apps Script CLI)

 ```bash
 $ clasp login
 ```

-- Once run the command, URL is showed on the terminal.
+- After running the command, a URL will be displayed in the terminal
-- When you access the URL, you will be asked to authenticate, and if necessary, allow it.
+- Access the URL to authenticate and grant necessary permissions

-### 4. Prepare a GAS project
+### 4. Create a Google Apps Script project

-1. Prepare a GAS project to run this repo.
+1. Create a new Google Apps Script project for this application
-1. Open Apps Script project.
+2. Open your Apps Script project
-1. At the left, click Project Settings.
+3. Click **Project Settings** in the left sidebar
-1. Under IDs, copy the `Script ID`.
+4. Under **IDs**, copy the **Script ID**

-### 5. Link the script to the GAS project
+### 5. Link the local script to the GAS project

-1. Copy `.clasp.example.json` to `.clasp.json`.
+1. Copy the example configuration file:

     ```bash
     $ cp .clasp.example.json .clasp.json
     ```

-1. Type the `Script ID` obtained above in the `scriptId` field of `.clasp.json`.
+2. Enter the **Script ID** obtained above in the `scriptId` field of `.clasp.json`

 ### 6. Upload a script project